-The programme and booking form for the Deputy Conference will be posted to schools at the end of June.

-f) Recruitment and retention survey
+The programme and booking form for the Deputy Conference will be posted to schools at the end of lune f) Recruitment and retention survey g) Future structure for area meetings

-Headteachers were asked to complete a survey about current recruitment and retention in their schools, and also their engagement and the impact of the strategies introduced by the Recruitment and Retnetin Task and Finish Group.
+Headteachers were asked to complete a survey about current recruitment and retention in their schools, and also their engagement and the impact of the strategies introduced by the Recruitment and Retention Task and Finish Group.

-The outcomes of the survey have been collated and will be included as an appendix to these minutes.
+The outcomes of the survey have been collated and are included as an appendix to these minutes.